-Development of the telescope
+History of the telescope

 Uncertainty surrounds who actually invented the telescope.
 The Italian, Giambattista Della Porta mentioned in his book, published in 1589, an instrument that uses an arrangement of lenses to make distant objects larger and clearer.
 The Englishman, Leonard Digges staked an even earlier claim in his Pantometria, published posthumously in 1871 by his son.
 But no records exist of anyone's having seen these instruments.
 The first telescope to be built may have been that of the Dutch lensmaker Hans Lippershey in 1608.
 The story is told that one day two children were in his shop playing with some lenses.
 He noticed that when they held two particular lenses in a certain position the weather vane on a nearby church appeared much larger.
 He mounted the lenses in a solid tube and sold the invention to the Dutch government.
 The idea spread so rapidly across Europe that by the end of 1609 telescopes like Lippershey's were made in London.

 Galileo Galilei heard of the Dutch invention and made a telescope himself by mounting a convex and a concave lens in a lead tube so that their principal foci coincided with the concave lens.
 This lens arrangement still bears his name in the Galilean telescope and gives an enlarged upright image.

 |One of the first telescopes invented by Galileo.